 Note that is warning in the url bar is only in Firefox Nightly and Firefox Developer Edition.
 This has not been released to Firefox Beta and Firefox Release.
 Warnings about insecure login froms can also be found in the security pane of the Web Console in all Firefox releases, as described below.
 For more information and a list of frequently asked questions, reference this blog post.

 Sometimes websites require username and passwords, but don't actually store data that is very sensitive.
-For example, a news site may save which news articles a user wants to go back and read, but not save any other data about a user.
+For example, a news site may save which news articles a user wants to go back to and read, but not save any other data about a user.
 Web developers of the news site may be less motivated to secure their site and their user credentials.
 Unfortunately, password reuse is a big problem.
 Users use the same password across multiple sites (news websites, social networks, email providers, banks).
-Hence, even if access to the username and password to your site doesn't seem like a huge risk to you, it is a great risk to users who have used the same username and password to login to their bank accounts.
+Hence, even if access to the username and password to your site doesn't seem like a huge risk to you, it is a great risk to users who have used the same username and password to log in to their bank accounts.
 Attackers are getting smarter; they steal username/password pairs from one site, and then try reusing them on more lucrative sites.